SpinalHDL/SpinalDoc-RTD/source/index.rst

 License
 ^^^^^^^

-SpinalHDL uses two licenses, one for spinal.core, and one for spinal.lib.
+SpinalHDL uses two licenses, one for spinal.core, one for spinal.lib and everything else in the repo.

 **spinal.core** (the compiler) is under the LGPL license, which could be summarized with following statements: